Alberta Energy Regulator (AER) Moving to OneStop – Go Live August 22, 2019

 On May 16, 2019, AER issued a Bulletin 2019-11: Public Land Disposition Applications Moving in OneStop.
 The updates were delayed and will now be implemented effective August 22, 2019.

 Starting August 22, submissions as outlined in Bulletin 2019-11 will move from the Electronic Disposition System to OneStop.
-The Electronic Disposition System (EDS) will not accept these submissions as of August 21 at 3:00 p.m.
+The Electronic Disposition System (EDS) will not accept these submissions as of 5:00 p.m. on August 20, 2019.
 A system outage for both EDS and OneStop will be scheduled to implement these changes.

 OneStop training sessions will be held in Calgary and Edmonton and can be found by visiting the AER Events page.
 If you have questions about OneStop, please contact the AER Customer Contact Centre by phone at 403-297-8311 (1-855-297-8311 toll free) or by email at firstname.lastname@example.org.